 ALSO READRural Electrification Corporation leads gainers on BSE's 'A' group EESL to invest Rs 200cr to make PWD buildings energy efficient Rural Electrification Corporation of India launches first Green Bond in London LED tube lights, 5-star rated fans launched in Bihar Odisha Govt, AES pump more funds for OPGC expansion project

+It noted diversion of Rs 2,457.60 crore by the borrowers and promoters in the sample reviewed.
+The CAG recommended that the process of appraisal of loan proposals, sanction and disbursement be strengthened.
 It also suggested that compliance with internal guidelines and RBI norms may be ensured at every stage of the loan appraisal, sanction and disbursement.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)